OpenBioMaps/documentation/official_docs/en/docker.md

 ........................................................
 You may need to update your project access protocol setting in the Supervisor however it is depending on your host's setting.

+*There is no webserver on the Host, but Host provide ssl certs for docker*

 One possible way is to use the host's ssl certificates by the way to mount the necessery directories from the host to the docker.
 You can create letsencrypt
 ``` console